springer-math/Mathematics-of-Epidemics-on-Networks/docs/examples/SIRS_heterogeneous.rst

 the contacts are more infectious than before.
 However, some individuals recover faster, while others take longer to return to the susceptible state after recovery.
 So the difference from our basic SIRS outcomes are not very large.

+Specifically we have transmission and recovery rates depend on age and gender.
+Transmission rates are not always symmetric, so it is not as simple as introducing a weight to scale the partnerships.
+So we introduce functions to scale the transition rates.

 ::